BehindTimes/UltimaTileEditor/README.md

 * The character sets are monochrome.
 Only white and black are supported colors with those.

 Ultima 4: Threat of the Trinity
 * Being a fan game, there are new files here.
-Select Ultima 4 from the program, but you might need to rename files (case-sensitive) to access the appropriate extractor/compressor (RLE, LZW, etc.).
+Select Ultima 4 from the program, but you might need to rename files (case-sensitive) to valid Ultima 4 files to access the appropriate extractor/compressor (RLE, LZW, etc.).
+And after the appropriate extraction and insertion, you can just rename them back to the original name.